PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *str, required, no default*

-  The file containg the total rotation curve and the gas distribution.
+  The file containing the total rotation curve and the gas distribution.
 This can be a tirific .def file or a table in a text file.
 In case of the latter it should be arranged as the optical file.
   The RADI can be different and the gas disk should be indicated with DISK_G. the observed RC as V_OBS  with V_OBS_ERR as its error.

 **distance**: null